 If you completed an admissions application, you have applied for all automatic consideration scholarships!
 Prospective freshmen and transfer students are automatically awarded scholarships based on the strength of their admissions application.
 View automatic consideration scholarships for Incoming Freshmen and Transfer Students.
 Incoming freshman are notified of scholarship selection in their admission offer packet.
 Transfer students are notified by the Office of Financial Aid.
 This is not the only type of scholarship available, so students are also encouraged to apply with the CU Boulder Scholarship Application.

 The CU Boulder Scholarship Application is available year-round through the student portal; however, the majority of scholarships are available to view October 1 - February 15.
-Prospective students can complete the scholarship application once they have applied for admission.
+Prospective students can complete the scholarship application once they have applied for admission and requested access through their Admissions Application Status Page.
 A scholarship committee evaluates submitted applications and selects recipients.
 Scholarships are highly competitive and award criteria may include academic merit, financial need, extracurricular activities, leadership, or other requirements.
 In addition to completing the CU Boulder Scholarship Application, students are encouraged to submit the Free Application for Federal Student Aid (FAFSA) by February 15.

 The CU Boulder Scholarship Application includes both a streamlined application for multiple CU scholarships, but it also helps you find additional scholarships to apply for.
 Scholarships within the CU Boulder Scholarship Application will specify how to apply (including those offered through the general application).
-To apply using the tool, students will need to log into their student portal (MyCUBoulder for prospective students or MyCUInfo for current students).
+To apply using the tool, students will need to log in to MyCUInfo.

 CU Boulder schools, colleges, and departments award scholarships to students.
 Contact them directly for information on scholarship opportunities, application requirements, and deadlines.
 You will be notified directly by the school, college or department if you receive one of these scholarships.